emissary-ingress/emissary/user-guide/knative.md

 - Eventing - Management and delivery of events
 - Serving - Request-driven compute that can scale to zero

-We will be focusing on Knative Serving which builds on Kubernetes and Istio to support deploying and serving of serverless applications and functions.
+We will be focusing on Knative Serving which builds on Kubernetes to support deploying and serving of serverless applications and functions.

-Replacing Istio with Ambassador can potentially reduce the operational overhead of running Knative.

 Ambassador can watch for changes in Knative configuration in your Kubernetes cluster and set up routing accordingly.

+**Note:** Knative was originally built with Istio handling cluster networking.
+This integration lets us replace Istio with Ambassador which will dramatically reduce the operational overhead of running Knative.

 ## Getting started